platform-experience/script-library/src/ui-action/si-script-73/README.md

-# Generating a new Version of a KB Article
+# Version KB Article

 ## Description

-Generating a new Version of a KB Article
+Generating a new version of a KB Article.